openscope/openscope/documentation/airport-format.md

 * ["N40d56.811", "W076d37.037", "866ft"]
 * ["N40d56m48.65", "W076d37m02.20", "866ft"]

-*Note: For `lat, lon` values, just omit the elevation.*
+*Note: For `lat, lon` values, the elevation value should be omitted.*

 ### ICAO and IATA identifiers

-Identifiers are unique codes used to differentiate airports, fixes, aircraft, etc. (ex: "KSFO" for the San Francisco Airport).
 ICAO (the International Civil Aviation Organization) is an international aviation authority that sets safety and consistency standards that make worldwide travel more standardized.
 ICAO maintains many lists of things they assign their own identifiers (such as aircraft type designators, airport identifiers, etc).
 Wherever we have those identifiers stored, they will have the label "icao".

 IATA is another international aviation organization (like ICAO) which maintains their own set of identifiers.
 We include the IATA identifiers for airports in all airport `.json` files, though they are not currently used for anything.